Punit Goenka: Family

 Punit Goenka's parents are Subhash Chandra and Sushila Devi.
 His brother is Amit Goenka.

 Legal issues

 On 12 June 2023, the Securities and Exchange Board of India (SEBI) barred Punit Goenka, along with Subhash Chandra, from holding the directorial positions in any listed company.
 This action has been taken in response to allegations of siphoning off the funds for their personal benefits from their listed entities, as stated in SEBI's interim order.

-Achievements

-During his tenure as a CEO, ZEE has won Dun & Bradstreet Corporate Award 2015, IMC Fusion Award 2013 for Excellence in Media, Businessworld Infocom ICT Award 2012 etc.

 Awards and recognition

 Goenka was awarded the Business Today ‘Best CEO Award’ in the Media and Entertainment category for 2016.
 He has also received MIPTV's Médaille d'Honneur Award 2016, Economic Times ‘40 Under Forty’ India's Hottest Business Leaders Award 2014, the ‘Young CEO Award’ by CEO India magazine in 2015 and the IAA Leadership Award 2014 under the category of ‘Media Person of the Year Award’.
 Goenka has also been recognized as the ‘Entrepreneur of the Year’ during the Asia Pacific Entrepreneurship Awards 2014.
 Punit was felicitated as the ‘IMPACT Person of the Year’ in 2014.